How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

 For this spreadsheet, I’ve already collected my customers’ information and broken down each variable into three categories based on my data.
 To do this, I’ve taken the range of data for each variable and divided it into three equal segments.

-As an example, for Recency, customers who have made a purchase within the last four months are given a 3.
-Customers who have made a purchase within the last four to eight months are given a 2.
-And customers who have made a purchase within the last eight to twelve months are given a 1.
+As an example, for recency, customers who have made a purchase within the past four months are given a 3.
+Customers who have made a purchase within the past four to eight months are given a 2.
+And customers who have made a purchase within the past eight to 12 months are given a 1.